EzzioMoreira/modulo-awsecs-fargate/README.md

 variable "APP_VERSION" {
     default   = "bead89c"
-    describle = "Version comes from the variable GIT_COMMIT in Makefile."
+    describle = "Get the value of variable GIT_COMMIT in Makefile."
 }

 variable "APP_IMAGE" {
   default   = "website"
-  describle = "Name comes from the variable APP_IMAGE in Makefile" }
+  describle = "Get the value of variable APP_IMAGE in Makefile" }

+variable "AWS_ACCOUNT" {
+  default   = "520044189785"
+  describle = "Get the value of variable AWS_ACCOUNT in Makefile" }

 ```